 12 November 1978: Sings two songs from Cabaret, “The Pineapple Song” and “So What?,” at a celebration of Kander and Ebb at Lincoln Center.
 This is her final public performance.

-December 1978: Tapes two half-hour interviews with Schuyler Chapin for Channel 13 (PBS) at Brook House; they are broadcast the following year.
+December 1978: Tapes two half-hour interviews with Schuyler Chapin for Channel 13 (PBS) at Brook House; they are broadcast 30 January and 6 February of the following year.
 She reviews her life in Europe and America with emphasis on Kurt Weill.
-Lenya gives a number of interviews during her last years.
+Lenya gives a number of interviews during her last years; other notable ones are conducted by Peter Adam (broadcast on the BBC in May 1979), Beverly Sills, and Robert Jacobson (both shown on PBS as part of broadcasts of stage performances of Weill operas during the autumn of 1979).

 Autumn 1979: Meets soprano Teresa Stratas during rehearsals for a production of Aufstieg und Fall der Stadt Mahagonny at the Metropolitan Opera.
 Stratas plays Jenny, Lenya’s role in the 1931 production in Berlin.
 Dubious at first, Lenya is won over by Stratas’s approach to the role and her performance.
 She gives Stratas a number of scores of Weill songs, most of which have not been performed in decades or at all.